-After firsthand experience of unravelling the questions at hand, whilst travelling around the country in search of sloth, I hope to arm you with all the information you need to make this happen.
+After the firsthand experience of unravelling the questions at hand, whilst travelling around the country in search of sloth, I hope to arm you with all the information you need to make this happen.

-Different Type of Sloths In Costa Rica
+Different Types of Sloths In Costa Rica

 While some exotic animals are celebrated for their size, scariness or majestic nature, sloths are revered for their seeming laziness and never to rush attitude.
 Even the Spanish word for a sloth, “perezoso” is quite simply the same as it is for the word “lazy.”

-Best Place To See a Sloth in Costa Rica (in the Wild)
+Where To See Sloths in Costa Rica

 I saw sloths hanging outside of lodges that I stayed at along the Caribbean coastline in Tortuguero and Puerto Viejo, (mostly in trees) and even a few on the side of the road considering a brave saunter to the other side.